-Transcend the Binary leads the programming for the annual trans/gender diverse teen camp, in collaboration with the Camp Talahi Retreat and Nature Center (501c3).
-The programming is developed by trans/gender diverse young adults, peer counselors, peer advocates, social workers, and wellness workers to create a truly unique, one-of-a-kind experience.
+Transcend the Binary leads the programming for the annual trans/gender diverse teen camp, in collaboration with the Camp Talahi Retreat & Nature Center Nature (an accredited youth camp/nonprofit).
+The programming is developed by trans/gender diverse young adults, peer counselors, peer advocates, social workers, and wellness workers to create a one-of-a-kind experience.

 Unable to participate in the full camp?
 Are you a queer/lgbqia+ super ally?
 Do you have skills in fun activities or facilitating interactive / empowerment workshops for youth?
 You can apply to be a workshop/activity facilitator!

 Counselors will be accepted on a rolling basis (as received).
 Workshops and scheduled are in the process of being solidified.
 Applications will be considered on a rolling basis, first come, as received.
 Don’t wait.
 Apply now!